bannerImage.png

 8. Circumstances where CGT doesn't apply

-In general, the list below highlights the assets and conditions where you don't have to pay CGT:
+In general, the list below highlights the assets and conditions where you don't normally have to pay CGT:

 • The sale of your main home